 If you like old books, you’ll love book fairs.
 They are a superb opportunity to spend a few hours surrounded by beautiful books, meet fellow addicts and add wonderful material to your collection.
 I sell at fairs from the South Coast to York and you can find my diary here.
 I sell at the Etc Fairs Bloomsbury Book Fair each month, I sell at the Etc Fairs Book and Ephemera Fair each month and I also sell at The Ephemera Society fairs and of course many PBFA Book Fairs.

 At each fair I always have an interesting stock of Victorian publishers’ bindings and plenty of bibliomysteries.
 In addition to that I bring new general stock, manuscript material, maps, original art works and plenty more.

-Sunday 19th May: Bloomsbury Book Fair, Royal National Hotel, WC1H 0DG London.
+Sunday 10th May: Bloomsbury Book Fair, Royal National Hotel, WC1H 0DG London.
 Etc Fairs.
-This is going to be a good one – the warm up to the Summer fair season.
-The buzz starts here…

-Sunday 14th June: Bloomsbury Book Fair, Royal National Hotel, WC1H 0DG London.
+Sunday 24th May: Bloomsbury Book and Ephemera Fair, Royal National Hotel, WC1H 0DG London.
 Etc Fairs.

 The main PBFA page is here; it has a book fair section.
 Please note that these fairs are run by the PBFA and all the exhibitors are PBFA members.

 Larger PBFA fairs get their own website with exhibitor highlights and I’ll link to them as they become live.
 Such as The Children’s Illustrated & Modern First Editions PBFA fair, here.

 Inprint, despite the name, is a wonderful website for the lover of out of print books.
 For over a decade it has been the best online resource for serious book collectors and passionate enthusiasts.
 It features a huge book fair diary as well as invaluable information about book shops, dealers around the country, auctions and more.
 You can find it here.